 MGMT 230 integrates the material introduced in business fundamental courses and applies it to the design and evaluation of new ventures.
 The purpose of this course is to explore the many dimensions of new venture creation and growth and to foster innovation and new business formations in independent and corporate settings.
 The course addresses both a theoretical perspective on venture initiation and the application of writing an actual business plan.
 In this course you are asked to get out of the habit of being a receiver of ideas, facts, concepts and techniques, and get into the habit of generating ideas, identifying problems, analyzing and evaluating alternatives, and formulating workable action plans, thus putting textbook knowledge into practice.
 Students will get this hands-on experience in the following ways: Through the formation and ongoing work of venture teams that will design a comprehensive business development plan for a particular start-up company.
 Teams are expected to utilize the tools and analytical approaches discussed in class to their venture, through simulations, labs, lectures and class discussions that are designed to familiarize students with the many dimensions of entrepreneurship and new venture initiation.
 Class format varies throughout the course.
 In some class sessions, there will be a lecture on specific topics.
 Other sessions will consist of live simulations, labs, in-class exercises, and discussions of a particular topic or venture ideas that students are developing.
 Guest speakers will also lead and participate in some class sessions.

-This advanced course on entrepreneurship focuses on developing a validated opportunity into a venture that is ready for seed financing and/or launching the product or service.
-Participants in the workshop must previously have developed a validated opportunity, either in a previous course or through independent efforts.
+This advanced course on entrepreneurship focuses on developing a validated opportunity or concept into a venture that is ready for seed financing and/or launching the product or service.
+Participants in this course must previously have developed a validated opportunity, either in a previous course or through independent efforts.
 Students may participate as a team of up to three people.
-Ideally, participants are committed to pursuing their opportunity commercially, or at least to seriously explore that possibility.
-The workshop provides a practical guidance for developing the product or service, forming the entity, raising capital, building the team, establishing partnerships, and sourcing professional services.
+Ideally, participants are commited to pursuing their opportunity commercially, or at least to seriously explore that possibility.
+The course provides a practical guidance for developing the product or service, forming the entity, raising capital building the team, establishing partnerships, and sourcing professional services.
 After completing the course, you will be "pitch ready" - whether submitting to campus venture competitions or to outside investors.
 Most coursework is focused on applying concepts and frameworks to project tasks in developing the venture.
+Students must have successfully completed MGMT 801 before enrolling in this course.
+Students must have successfully completed MGMT801 before enrolling in this course.
 Format: Readings, discussion, and developing an implementation plan for a real venture.